Many patients suffer with headaches and jaw pain for which no cause can be found. T-Scan analysis can help.

 At Wayside Dental Practice in Harpenden, St Albans, Hertfordshire we carry out treatment to the highest possible standard, invest in the latest training and technology, which in turn gives our patients the best possible outcomes.
 To this end, Robin Horton has trained to use the new T-Scan Analysis technology.

-The T-Scan bite check procedure is completely painless and non-invasive.
-Your dentist will place a sensor in your mouth, which is a thin wafer of flexible plastic and ask you to bite up and down a few times.
-Then we will show you a movie clip on our computer screen, frame by frame of your whole bite and release process.
-This scan shows the various forces on each tooth at any moment in time and shows any excessive forces very clearly.
+The T-Scan procedure is completely painless and non-invasive.
+A sensor is placed in your mouth, which is a thin metal foil wafer, and you will be asked to bite up and down a few times.
+This motion is recorded, and the software converts this data to a video which, frame by frame, reveals your whole bite and release process.
+It shows us the various forces on each tooth at any moment in time, particularly any excessive force.

 T-Bite Scan Analysis is a technique used in dentistry to assess bite relationship and occlusion (how the upper and lower teeth come together).

 It helps our Harpenden dentists diagnose issues with a patient’s bite, such as malocclusions or misalignments, which can lead to dental problems, headaches and discomfort.

 It helps your dentist to accurately check your occlusion and diagnose any problems.

 The duration varies but typically takes around 45 minutes to an hour, depending on the complexity of the case.

 We will discuss the results with you and consider if any treatment is required.